Are you wondering how to get a job in private equity?

 Investors’ interest remains at the same percentage level during the flourishing stage of the enterprise (when its sales again increase by more than 15% per year).

-Only 7% of investors are ready to support the crew at the stage of recession.
+Only 7% of investors are ready to support the crew at the recession stage.

-The FMCG (fast-moving consumer goods) sector is preferable for equity firms raises, teams operating in a low-profitable industry or industry with a long operating cycle will be less interested in the investor.
+The FMCG (fast-moving consumer goods) sector is preferable for equity firm raises.
+Teams operating in a low-profitable industry or with a long operating cycle will be less interested in the investor.

 The rate of return on investments plays a vital role in the choice of an endowment object, and an experienced specialist must take this into account without fail.

-The next indicator, which the specialist pays attention to, is the amount of money required.
+The next indicator the specialist pays attention to is the amount of money required.

-Each organization that finances business has its own acceptable volume of straight investment.
-36% of them consider the maximum amount of investments to be 30 million US dollars.
+Each organization that finances business has its sufficient volume of straight investment.
+36% consider the maximum amount of assets to be 30 million US dollars.
 29% of private equity funds are ready to place up to 50 million US dollars in the enterprise.

 The boundary of 10 million is possible infusions for 21% of similar organizations.
 14% of depositors have cash of up to 40 million US dollars.